horaklukas/react-datetime-picker/README.md

 Default value: `undefined`

 Callback for picker confirm.
-Receives date as a first argument
+Receives instance of Date object as a first argument.